Make Homemade Remedies for Dandruff

 Some Facts about Dandruff

-* People who have oily skin are more prone to have dandruff.
+- People who have oily skin are more prone to dandruff.

-* Dandruff is not necessarily a sign of poor hygiene.
+- Dandruff is not a sign of poor hygiene.

-There are several shampoos that can be used as standard interventions for dandruff.
+There are several shampoos that can be used as interventions for dandruff.

 - Shampoos that contain zinc pyrithione or ketoconazole are used to treat dandruff caused by fungus and bacteria.